Lutein is an antioxidant that occurs naturally. It protects and improves eye function.

-Lutein is a yellow pigment.
-It belongs to a group of substances called carotenoids.
+It is part of a group of substances called carotenoids.
+Lutein and other carotenoids

-This is one of the leading causes of blindness in people over 60 years.
+It is one of the leading causes of blindness in people over age 60.

-Lutein was first isolated from egg yolk.
+Lutein was first isolated from egg yolks.
 It’s one of the pigments in the petals of

 yellow flowers and bird feathers.

 Lutein and zeaxanthin are the most common carotenoids in nature.
 They can be found